 The Index to Foreign Legal Periodicals (IFLP) indexes foreign (including some non-English language) law reviews and journals.
 The Index is available in print in the 3rd Floor Reference Section at K33 .I5, as well as online through HeinOnline.

 Most of the law-related databases listed below are available through the Law Library's website via the "A-Z Databases List."
-Note that the Bloomberg BNA subscription databases are available to the LUC community only.

 Non-law databases are available through the Loyola University Libraries' website.
 Several databases that offer coverage of global competition law are listed below.
 See the LUC Libraries page for a full list of non-law databases, organized by topic.